 - 1. WFP is committed to attaining the highest standards of accountability.
 This means optimizing its performance management system to realize the most effective and efficient use of resources, conduct monitoring to generate evidence for decision-making and support effective project-level and corporate reporting.
 WFP's current performance management system is based on two results frameworks the Strategic Results Framework (SRF) and the Management Results Framework (MRF) each supported by distinct processes and internal planning and reporting systems to manage performance.
 The SRF captures what WFP does and the effectiveness of its outcomes while the MRF measures how efficiently WFP delivers its programmes.
 Together, they operationalize the WFP Strategic Plan and capture WFP's results and performance throughout the project cycle of planning, implementation, monitoring and reporting. - 2.
 A challenge with the present system has been the disconnect between the two frameworks, particularly how the allocation of resources contributes to the efficient and effective attainment of the Strategic Objectives.
-Better integration of the two will improve the planning and management process, and the clarity of the results achieved, how they are achieved and at what cost.
+Better integration of the two will improve the planning and

-Focal points: Mr M. Juneja
+Focal points:

-Mr M. Juneja Assistant Executive Director Resource Management Department and Chief Financial Officer tel.: 066513-2885 Ms J. Pearce Director Performance Management and Monitoring Division World Food Programme tel.: 066513-2525
+Mr M. Juneja Assistant Executive Director Resource Management Department and Chief Financial Officer tel.: 066513-2885 Ms J. Pearce Director Performance Management and Monitoring Division World Food Programme tel.: 066513-2525 management process, and the clarity of the results achieved, how they are achieved and at what-cost.